 A breast can also be enlarged with tissues obtained from the back, abdominal folds, hips or buttocks.

-However, as this technique involves major surgery and leaves a lot of scarring, I only recommend it to persons whose breast is rebuilt after surgery to treat breast cancer.
+However, as this technique involves major surgery and leaves a lot of scarring, we only recommend it to persons whose breast is rebuilt after surgery to treat breast cancer (link to breast reconstruction).

 Breast augmentation aftercare